Corrosion and Metal Fatigue Practices at Red Hill

 The tanks at Red Hill are constructed of concrete with an internal lining of steel ranging in thickness from 1/4 inch to 1/2 inch.
 Each tank lining consists of hundreds of steel plates, connected by thousands of feet of welds.
-The steel lining was originally installed at the time of the tanks' construction in the early 1940’s.
-Evaluating the condition of these plates is critical in determining the remaining working life of the tank.
+The steel lining was originally installed at the time of the tanks' construction in the early 1940s.
+Evaluating the condition of these plates is critical in determining the tanks’ ability to store fuel.
 The condition of the existing steel is also important in determining the suitability of various tank upgrade alternatives.

 To date the Navy and Defense Logistics Agency have submitted several reports and plans required by the Red Hill Administrative Order on Consent regarding the condition of the tanks’ steel liners.
 The Corrosion and Metal Fatigue Practices Report, submitted in April 2016, describes the Navy’s current practices for assessing the condition of the steel used in the tanks and associated fuel containment infrastructure.